frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

 - <a href="#sony">Some unknown Sony format</a>
 - <a href="#cartridge">Other cartridge-based media</a>
 - <a href="#something-else">None of the above</a>
+- <a href="#hardware">I know what formats I have; tell me about hardware, cabling, and adapters</a>

 <a name="optical"></a>
 ### Optical disc media
--R and -RW versions are typically much more fragile than their commercial read-only counterparts.
+Typically, -R and -RW versions are much more fragile than their commercial read-only counterparts.
 Compact Disc (CD, CD-R, CD-RW, CD-ROM)
 Digital Video Disc (DVD, DVD-R, DVD-RW, DVD-ROM, DVD-RAM)
 Blu-Ray disc